-Although SPDX and SWID Tags and to a lesser extent Cyclone DX are particularly common software bill of materials delivery formats, they aren’t the only ones.
+Although SPDX and SWID Tags and Cyclone DX are particularly common software bill of materials delivery formats, they aren’t the only ones.
 You can reference the NTIA’s Survey of Existing SBOM Formats and Standards report for a comprehensive list.

 Benefits of Creating a Software Bill of Materials

 The large number of different software components, dependencies, and licenses that are part of modern applications means managing them can be quite difficult.
-Without a software bill of materials, processes like conducting a risk assessment, doing due diligence around OSS license compliance, and remediating vulnerabilities can be incredibly time-consuming and painful.
+Without a software bill of materials, processes like conducting a risk assessment, doing due diligence around OSS license compliance (like identifying copyleft-licensed components), and remediating vulnerabilities can be incredibly time-consuming and painful.

 The flip side of this, of course, is that a software bill of materials can go a long way toward managing risks in the software supply chain.
 Specifically, SBOMs help:

 - Achieve compliance with government regulations

 - Accelerate the process of identifying and remediating potential vulnerabilities